ryturN/hapi-regis-soon--login/README.md

 3. Set up your MySQL database with the required tables.
 You can use the provided SQL script `database.sql` for reference.

-4. Configure the database connection in the `dbconfig.js` file.
+4. Configure the database connection in the `.env` file.

 ## Usage